top of page

 MIT 2.72: Elements of Mechanical Design

-My main role so far has been machining the spindle shaft; I volunteered for this task since I was familiar with turning shafts due to my 3 roll mill project.
+My other big role was machining the spindle shaft; I volunteered for this task since I was familiar with turning shafts due to my 3 roll mill project.
 Even so, I learned so, so much about using lathes, from swapping their gears, to making crisp threads, to dial indicating.
 The spindle took lots of practice, but I'm glad for the time I spent on it because it challenged myself to go out of my comfort zone.
-At this point, I feel like the machine I know how to use the best is the lathe.

 P.S.
 Our team is called Doofenshmirtz Evil Incorporated, hence the name "Lathe-Inator."